When was the last time you experienced joy?

 Joy can move you so quickly that a cascade of other emotions show up – happiness, delight, awe, wonder and even relief or sadness.
 Usually by the time sadness has arrived, you’ve engaged your mind in why can’t this feeling last forever thinking.
 But – back to joy.

 For many of us, joy’s reserved for the bigger events of life – weddings, births, landmark graduations, major achievements like finishing a marathon, passing a bar exam, getting a call that you’ve got the long-awaited job or your first book published.
-Some people recall feeling joyful at the first moment they saw the Grand Canyon or Mont Blanc in the Alps.
+Some people recall feeling joyful at the first moment they saw the Grand Canyon or caught first glimpses of the Alps.

 But joy’s often a surprise – a moment we’re taken off guard from our mental, emotional and physical routines (habits) “Joy is not just for the lucky few,” says James Baraz, founder of the Spirit Rock Meditation Center in California.
 “It’s a choice anyone can make.”